WinThant16/WinThant16/README.md

 # Win Thant Tin Han

-### CS @ UCR
+### CS @ USC

-👋 Currently I'm a Computer Science undergrad at the University of California, Riverside.
+👋 Currently I'm a Computer Science grad student at the University of Southern California.
+I earned my undergrad in CS at the University of California, Riverside.

 ---